MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 REJECTED_ROW_LOCATION = *Directory Location*
 Introduced in SQL Server 2019 CU6.
 Specifies the directory within the External Data Source that the rejected rows and the corresponding error file should be written.
 If the specified path doesn't exist, PolyBase will create one on your behalf.
 A child directory is created with the name "\_rejectedrows".
 The "\_" character ensures that the directory is escaped for other data processing unless explicitly named in the location parameter.
 Within this directory, there's a folder created based on the time of load submission in the format YearMonthDay -HourMinuteSecond (Ex.
 20180330-173205).
 In this folder, two types of files are written, the _reason file and the data file.
-This option can be used only with Hadoop-type external data sources.
+This option can be used only with an external data source of Hadoop File System (HDFS), Azure storage blob container, or Azure Data Lake Store.

 The reason files and the data files both have the queryID associated with the CTAS statement.
 Because the data and the reason are in separate files, corresponding files have a matching suffix.